RedHatInsights/insights-frontend-storybook/.github/ISSUE_TEMPLATE/new-story.md

 ---

-**Describe the story**
-A clear and concise description of what you want to happen.
+A clear and concise description of the story

-**Additional context**
-Add any other context or screenshots about the feature request here.